esnet/react-timeseries-charts/packages/website/src/examples/barchart/barchart_docs.md

 We want to take that data and make a simple BarChart from it.

 This isn't the exact format we need for our chart.
-Firstly, like other charts, it needs to be a [Pond TimeSeries](http://software.es.net/pond/#/timeseries).
+Firstly, like other charts, it needs to be a [Pond TimeSeries](http://software.es.net/pond/#/class/timeseries).
 Secondly, the TimeSeries is constructed from IndexedEvents.
 That is, each point in the TimeSeries is referenced not by a timestamp but by an "index".
 Each index is a string that represents a range of time.
 In this case each index will represent a specific hour.

 Note that often you will either pass the indexed data from the server, or a more dense timeseries will be aggregated with Pond to these indexed events (see the realtime example).

 In this case we can use Pond do do a simple transform from dates to index string:

 ```
+const hourly = window(duration("1h"));

-const series = new TimeSeries({
+const series = indexedSeries({
     name: "hilo_rainfall",
     columns: ["index", "precip"],
     points: data.map(([d, value]) => [
-        Index.getIndexString("1h", new Date(d)),
+        hourly.getIndexString(new Date(d)).first().toString(),
         value
     ])
 });